Porvarinen/Grove-Remastered/README.md

 -
 YMAP is ready to go for FiveM!
 1. Open Grove-Remastered.rar
-2. Open "Grove Remastered" folder
+2. Open "Grove Remastered" or "Grove Remastered V2" folder
 3. Take "YMAP" folder
 4. Put it in your server resources
 5. go to server.cfg